 Harvesting

-Ramps are special in that they're ephemerals, meaning that they come up early in the spring, with their leaves maturing before the trees form their leaves, which will eventually shade them out, restricting their sunlight and their means of harnessing energy.
+Ramps are ephemerals, meaning that they come up early in the spring, with their leaves maturing before the trees form their leaves, which will eventually shade them out restricting their sunlight and their means of harnessing energy.

-Here's the deal.
-If you dig up a wild ramp, you kill the plant, and it takes years for ramps to grow and mature.
+If you dig up a wild ramp, you kill the plant, and it takes 6 to 7 years for ramps to grow and mature.
 In patches on private land, it isn't really a big deal to dig a few ramp bulbs here and there, but in a place like public land, where it's illegal to dig wild plants, they can easily be over-harvested since multiple people will be hitting the same patch.

 "If you harvest only ramp leaves, there's no digging, no hours of cleaning and trimming, and, you can feel good knowing that your patch will be there the next year, and years to come, so that you can share your delicious onions with your friends and family."

-Ramps and other wild onions have been harvested for a very long time, including digging up the bulbs, but most of the people doing that had a much deeper relationship with nature than we do today, and a much more comprehensive knowledge and understanding of how to encourage their wild onion patches to grow and flourish despite harvesting bulbs.
+Wild alliums have been harvested for a thousands of years, but most of the people doing that had a much deeper relationship with nature than we do today, and a much more comprehensive knowledge and understanding of how to encourage their wild onion patches to grow and flourish despite harvesting bulbs.

 How much harvesting is sustainable?